PrestaShop/docs/src/content/1.7/scale/benchmark/front-office.md

 Follow instruction on **[Back-Office benchmark page](https://devdocs.prestashop.com/1.7/scale/benchmark/back-office/)** to get a pre-populated shop and to run Gatling scenarios on it.

-**[Prestashop performance project](https://github.com/PrestaShop/performance-project)** on Github includes Front-Office scenarios you can edit to get your own scenarios running.
+**[PrestaShop performance project](https://github.com/PrestaShop/performance-project)** on Github includes Front-Office scenarios you can edit to get your own scenarios running.

 ## Benchmark with `Siege` tool